petermunro/graphql-exercises/09-retrieving-runtime-types.md

    To include fields based on their runtime type, we can use _fragments_.

-3. Create a fragment to query the `firstName` field, and then 'call' it from your query using the spread operator.
+3. Create a fragment to query the `name` field, and then 'call' it from your query using the spread operator.
 What happens?

 4. Run the same query and fragment again, but with a different `id` (eg `MDEyOk9yZ2FuaXphdGlvbjkxMzU2Nw==`) that retrieves a different type.
 What response do you get?
 Do you get an error?